nkozakis-csu/ScalableServer/README.md

 first run `gradle build`

 Server
 * Computes hashes of payloads and returns them to clients.
-Can handle 100+ clients connected and sending payloads at the samee time.
+Can handle 100+ clients connected and sending payloads at the same time.
   Uses non-blocking IO to perform socket reads/writes with only threads created from ThreadPool.
 * `java -cp build/libs/ScalableServer-1.0.jar cs455.scaling.server.Server <port> <threadpool-size> <batch-size> <batch-time>`